Karl Giering: Early investigations

 On 27 February 1933, the Reichstag was burnt down.
 The Nazi government interpreted this event as the beginning of a communist conspiracy against the regime.
 The Nazi regime regarded this event as the starting point of a political manoeuvre aimed at taking over the judicial apparatus and thus eliminating the political opposition.
 Further, this was intended to gain the support of the bourgeois-national conservative parties in the Reichstag to ensure the necessary majority to pass the Enabling Act of 24 March 1933, in order to then disempower the parliament.

 A police search was made for the leading communist functionaries.
 However, the chairman of the Reichstag faction of the KPD, Ernst Torgler, thwarted the search, as he voluntarily surrendered to the authorities.
 This amazed the Gestapo.
 He wanted to protest against the false accusation of arson.
 In the trial that followed, Torgler was acquitted because he had collaborated with Nazi regime in prison.

-Karl Giering was involved in these searches as the leader of the B investigative team in Berlin.
+Karl Giering was involved in these searches as the leader of the Investigative team B in Berlin.
 Following a denunciation, the chairman of the KPD, Ernst Thälmann, was arrested on 3 March 1933.
 On the following day, Giering searched the accommodation where Thälmann was hiding.
 Since Giering was able to show that investigations against the KPD had been very successful even before 1933, he was also assigned to the interrogation of Thälmann.
-Giering probably proceeded with great violence.
-To this day there is no proof that Giering was able to force a confession from Thälmann that there had been a conspiracy against the Nazi regime.
+Giering probably proceeded with great violence during the interrogation.
+To this day there is no proof that Giering was able to force a confession from Thälmann, that there had been a conspiracy against the Nazi regime.
 In this respect, the prosecution in the Reichstag fire trial, as with Ernst Torgler later, remained unsuccessful.